krzjoa/awesome-python-data-science/README.md

 * [scikit-tensor](https://github.com/mnick/scikit-tensor) - Python library for multilinear algebra and tensor factorizations
 * [numdifftools](https://github.com/pbrod/numdifftools) - solve automatic numerical differentiation problems in one or more variables
 * [quaternion](https://github.com/moble/quaternion) - Add built-in support for quaternions to numpy
+* [adaptive](https://github.com/python-adaptive/adaptive) - Tools for adaptive and parallel samping of mathematical functions

 <a name="spatial"></a>
 ## Spatial analysis